sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 The point data export is now complete.
 The next step is to import the data (here: *bm-steady-vanilla.csv*) in *QGIS* (`next section <#QGIS-import>`__).

 .. figure:: ../img/pv-exp-steps.png

-    :caption: The CellCenters (dark-blue circle) filter in ParaView, with the maximum Time step setting (red circle) and the Properties definitions (green circle).
+    The CellCenters (dark-blue circle) filter in ParaView, with the maximum Time step setting (red circle) and the Properties definitions (green circle).

 Post-processing with QGIS
 -------------------------